Hyper-surveillance: Mobile tracking systems

-Use of Hyper-surveillance
+Use

 A consumer technology that has created hyper surveillance technology is Clearview AI.
 Some advantages that Clearview AI possess include security and efficiency.
 Using the technology, law enforcement is able to detect shoplifters, sex traffickers, child abusers, or homicide cases.
 The software allows enforcement to a database of over three billion pictures allowing police to identify suspects efficiently.
 However, there are multiple potential negatives including personal abuse, racial bias, inaccurate results, and data security.
 With access to millions of images, law enforcement could abuse the technology to identify romantic partners or foreign governments can identify people of social status to blackmail.
 The availability of information makes it more difficult for individual security.
 In addition, Clearview AI has been proven to mistaken or misidentify suspects before.
 The use of facial recognition technologies have biases leading to misclassifications causing wrongful arrests.
 In fact, the company stated that the tool finds matches 75% of the time.
 Therefore, there are situations where data is inaccurate.
 A major concern with Clearview AI and facial recognition systems is the data security.
 In the past, Clearview AI has been hacked and the client base list has been leaked.